Rome

 English is widely spoken at hotels, restaurants in tourist areas, and ticket offices.
 But Romans genuinely appreciate any attempt at Italian.
 "Buongiorno" (good morning/hello), "il conto" (the bill), "un caffe" (an espresso, never say "espresso" in Rome).
 Learning to order at a bar properly (pay at the cassa first, then take your receipt to the barista) makes you feel like a local instantly.

-From Fiumicino (FCO): the Leonardo Express train to Termini station takes 32 minutes and costs €14.
-Runs every 15 minutes.
-A taxi is a flat €48 to anywhere inside the Aurelian Walls.
-From Ciampino (CIA): buses to Termini cost €6-7 and take 40 minutes.
-A taxi from Ciampino is a flat €31.
+From Fiumicino (FCO): the Leonardo Express train to Termini station takes 32 minutes and costs EUR 14.
+It runs every 15 minutes during peak hours and every 30 minutes off-peak, so check the timetable before you travel.
+A taxi is a flat EUR 48 to anywhere inside the Aurelian Walls.
+From Ciampino (CIA): buses to Termini take around 40 minutes.
+A taxi from Ciampino operates on a flat fare, though confirm the current rate with your driver before setting off.
 Don't take unmarked cars at either airport.

 Let DAIZ plan your Rome days